What Is Rough-Cut Capacity Planning?

 Planning Methods

-You can conduct RCCP buy using one of the following methods.
+You can conduct RCCP by using one of the following methods.
 Although each one balances the required capacity against the available capacity, they use different factors of production to arrive at their calculations:

-• Capacity planning using overall factors (CPOF) applies historical data to estimate future capacity requirements.
-This method requires established production standards, like the time traditionally needed to assemble a product.
+Capacity planning using overall factors (CPOF) applies historical data to estimate future capacity requirements.
+This method requires established production standards, such as the traditionally required product assembly time.

 Levels for Calculating RCCP